Crappie Must-Have Spawn Tips for Best Results

 - Are fish responding better in shallow water or slightly deeper zones?

-If your shallow presentations do not draw attention but deeper jigs start producing, that is valuable information.
+If shallow presentations do not draw attention but deeper jigs start producing, that is valuable information.
 It does not mean the trip is failing.
 It means the fish have adjusted, and you should adjust with them.

 What Crappie Are Doing Before, During, and After the Spawn